vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 * Minimal wires visible

 <br>
-It took some time to find the perfect desk.
-There are so many companies that sell such desks.
+Finding the right desk took a while, there are a lot of companies selling standing desks.

 After filtering, I had to choose between these ones:
 * The {{imgBasket}}[Flexispot E7 Pro](https://www.flexispot.nl/elektrisch-zit-sta-bureau-e7-pro.html) has good reviews, but it didn't have the full 200 cm wide top.